-ITLS Advanced - This comprehensive course covers the skills necessary for rapid assessment, resuscitation, stabilization, and transportation of the trauma patient for advanced EMTs, paramedics and trauma nurses.
+ITLS Advanced - This comprehensive course covers the skills necessary for rapid assessment, resuscitation, stabilization, and transportation of the trauma patient for advanced EMTs, paramedics, nurses, and physicians.
 The course teaches the correct sequence of evaluation and the techniques of critical intervention, resuscitation and packaging a patient.